Can Cats Eat Crab? Vet-Reviewed Nutritional Health & Safety Guide

 Crab sticks or imitation crab can have a considerable sodium index that helps it mirror the salty taste of crab.
 It’s generally made of surimi, a paste made of multiple types of ground-up seafood; it’s kind of like a seafood hotdog.

-Surimi, and thus imitation crab, is generally non-toxic for cats, but it’s also low in nutrients because of the amount of processing the surimi goes through from start to finish.
-It also contains various preservatives and colorings that may be harmful in large amounts, while the high carbohydrate content is not suitable for cats.
+Surimi—and therefore, imitation crab—is generally non-toxic for cats, but it’s also low in nutrients because of the amount of processing the surimi goes through from start to finish.
+It also contains various preservatives and colorings that may be harmful in large amounts, and the high carbohydrate content is also not suitable for cats.

 Crab sticks are people’s junk food, and it’s best to avoid feeding them to your cat if you can.